zzzprojects/learn-orm/tutorials/vb-net/delegates.md

 You are learning Delegates.
 ```

-Let's have a look into another example where we use a single delegate object and different methods with that object.
+Let's look into another example where we use a single delegate object and different methods with that object.
 Here are the delegate declaration and `MathUtility` class implementation.

 ```csharp
 Private Delegate Function MyMathDelegate(ByVal number1 As Integer, ByVal number2 As Integer) As Integer